 The result was not quite what I expected.
 Less than 100 searches per month.
-OK at least some people want to know how to choose keywords so let’s scroll down and look at other similar keywords people are using.
+OK, at least some people want to know how to choose keywords so let’s scroll down and look at the keyword suggestions based on similar keywords people are using.

 I discovered that “website keyword suggestion” is getting lots of searches each month and the competition is not too high.
 If I can write an article that’s better than just one of top ten in the search engine results then I stand a good chance of getting it onto page one.